Varnam: Contents of a varnam

 Varnams are traditionally rendered in a format that consists of pallavi, anupallavi and chitta swaram (mukthayi swaram) being sung first in a relatively slow pace and repeated immediately after in double the speed.
 The rest of the composition (charanam onwards) is sung in a madhyama kala or approximately 1.5 times the speed used at the start.
 Each swara passage is sung, followed by the lyrics of the charanam.
 Some performers do not follow this, though, preferring to sing the entire composition in madhyama kala or relatively fast pace.

-Varnams are generally sung in two varieties of talas, or meter systems, adi tala (eight-beat cycle) and ata tala (fourteen-beat cycle), where ata tala varnams are generally more complicated and advanced.
-In most of the adi tala varnams, the tala is placed in the two-kalai version, so therefore, each beat and finger count is placed twice.
+Varnams are generally sung in two varieties of talas, or meter systems: adi tala (eight-beat cycle) and ata tala (fourteen-beat cycle), where ata tala varnams are generally more complicated and advanced.
+In most of the adi tala varnams, the tala is placed in the two-kalai version; therefore, each beat and finger count is placed twice.